 Dead or Alive 6: Core Fighters

-Dead or Alive 6: Core Fighters lets you try one of the year's biggest fighting games before you buy.
+Dead or Alive 6: Core Fighters lets you try one of the biggest fighting games out there before you buy it.
 But this is no limited demo -- while you'll be restricted to a handful of characters (which rotate out on a regular basis), you can still play the bulk of this frenetic 3D fighter's modes, including training mode, online battles and a portion of the game's story mode.
 Dead or Alive 6 evolves the iconic fighting franchise with a new meter system that lets you unleash devastating Break attacks, as well as the most stunningly realistic graphics the series has seen yet.
 If you like what you play, you can purchase individual characters a la carte, or upgrade to the full game.